 Diviso Grupo Financiero Listed by thegentlemen Ransomware Group

 On April 29, 2026, Diviso Grupo Financiero appeared on the leak site of the ransomware group known as thegentlemen.
-The Peruvian financial holding company, which manages mutual funds, stock brokerage services, and stakes in the Lima Stock Exchange, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone who has interacted with Diviso’s services — clients, employees, vendors, or their family members — may now find personal information circulating in criminal circles.
+The Peruvian financial holding company, which manages mutual funds, stock brokerage services, and stakes in the Lima Stock Exchange, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone who has interacted with Diviso’s services — clients, employees, vendors, or their family members — may now find personal information circulating in criminal circles.

 Public reporting indicates that thegentlemen posted proof of the breach on their leak site, accessible via ransomware.live.
 The data consists of internal files exfiltrated after the attackers gained access to Diviso’s systems.
 Diviso Grupo Financiero S.A., founded in 2003 and rebranded in 2013, operates two main subsidiaries: DIVISO Fondos and DIVISO Bolsa.
 It employs between 1,000 and 5,000 people and holds positions in major regional financial institutions including the Lima Stock Exchange (BVL) and CAVALI.